 Our target is to reduce the number of incidents by 5% each year.
-Since our monitoring programme commenced in 2017, we have seen a 23% reduction in lost time cases.
+Since our monitoring programme commenced in 2017, we have seen a 85% reduction in lost time cases.

 For our lost time rate, or the number of lost time cases per 1,000,000 work hours.
-We have seen a downward trend as a result of our improved awareness and attention to Health and Safety.
+We have continued to see a downward trend as a result of our improved awareness and attention to Health and Safety.